How blockchain is finding its way into complex insurance claims

 Imagine the worry in the mind of a person who is viewing the damaged windshield of the car, due to an accident he/she met with.
 The person can be relieved that the car is insured but, will now have to go ahead and start with the claims process.
 What makes the claims process experience an unpleasant one; let us look into some of those pain points

-- For a layman, the insurance contracts are difficult to understand due to the complex legal language used.
+- For a person, the insurance contracts are difficult to understand due to the complex legal language used.

 - The timeframe right from claim submission to claim approval could be a longer one.